guaidashu/hook_scripts/README.md

     (1) Modify hook_scripts/config/config.yml.
 If the file is not exists, please creating it and adding the following.

+    If you don't want to update program, set updatetoken like below.

         hookpath:
           "/home/scripts/"
         app:
           host: "127.0.0.1"
           port: 8099
           debug: true
+          updatetoken: "token"

     (2) First you should create a shell script or other scripts which can be executed. /home/scripts/test.sh